pratyushvshah/TheGroundFloor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is aimed towards creating a fast, secure, lightweight CLI for texting your friends.
 No more Mr. Zuckerberg stealing your data.
-The project makes use of multi-threading and PostgresSQL send and receive messages from 2 clients.
+The project makes use of multi-threading and PostgresSQL to send and receive messages from 2 clients.

 ### Features